MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/get-started.md

 This section shows you how you can add C++/WinRT support to a Windows Desktop application project that you might have.
 If you don't have an existing Windows Desktop application project, then you can follow along with these steps by first creating one.
 For example, open Visual Studio and create a **Visual C++** \> **Windows Desktop** \> **Windows Desktop Application** project.

+You can optionally install the [C++/WinRT Visual Studio Extension (VSIX)](https://aka.ms/cppwinrt/vsix).
+For details, see [Visual Studio support for C++/WinRT](intro-to-using-cpp-with-winrt.md#visual-studio-support-for-cwinrt-xaml-the-vsix-extension-and-the-nuget-package).

 ### Set project properties

 Go to project property **General** \> **Windows SDK Version**, and select **All Configurations** and **All Platforms**.
 Ensure that **Windows SDK Version** is set to 10.0.17134.0 (Windows 10, version 1803) or greater.